 Yes, an operations plan is essential for solopreneurs.
 It helps you stay organized, manage tasks effectively, and set clear priorities, ensuring you operate efficiently.

-What is the difference between a strategic plan and an operations plan?
+What is the difference between a company’s strategic plan and an operations plan?

 A strategic plan outlines long-term objectives and vision, while an operations plan details the day-to-day actions needed to reach those goals.
 Both are vital for business success but serve different purposes.